How to define customer churn in B2B?

 In simple words, the customer churn or attrition rate is a measure of the number of accounts that stop buying over a specific period.

 Is there a difference between churn and attrition?
 In practice, no. There are only different idiomatic interpretations.
-Churn is associated with frequent turnover whereas attrition is commonly understood as the process of reducing something’s effectiveness through a sustained attack.
+Analysts often associate churn with frequent turnover.
+In comparison, they understand attrition as the process of reducing something’s effectiveness through a sustained attack.

 Businesses sometimes can make a distinction between voluntary churn and involuntary churn.
 Voluntary churn refers to the conscious decision by a customer to switch to another supplier or service provider.
 Involuntary churn is the result of a force majeure, such as a business entirely abandoning a market or discontinuing a product-series.
 Both are equally bad.
 We will not differentiate between them in this article.